accodeing/fortnox-api/README.md

 The gem will then automatically refresh the tokens and keep them in the provided storage.

 ### Support for multiple Fortnox accounts
 Yes, we support working with several accounts at once.
-Simply expose `token_stores` from the storage and set it to a hash where the keys (called *token store*) represents different Fortnox accounts and provide a refresh token for each such account.
+Simply set `storages` (note the plural "s") and set it to a hash where the keys (called *token store*) represents different Fortnox accounts.
+Each needs a separate refresh and access token.
 If you provide a `:default` token store, this is used as default by all repositories.

 ```ruby
 class MyStorage